PliegerNicolas/ft_transcendence/README.md

 ```
 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file in the ./srcs folder.

 __FRONTEND__